AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 ### Guerilla

 At 7th level, you learn how to manage to get your attacks through even at tough situations.
-When you are supposed to attack with disadvantage, such as from being prone or shooting a ranged weapon from only 5' of your target, you may cancel 1 disadvantage to attack with a -2 penalty.
+When you are supposed to attack with disadvantage, such as from being [[Conditions#Prone|prone]] or using a ranged weapon when only 5' away from your target, you may cancel 1 disadvantage to attack with a -2 penalty.
 This may be used only once per attack.

 In addition, whenever you attack a creature using a weapon without disadvantage, you may add 1d6 piercing damage to your damage roll.
 This damage die scales from the weapon's potency upgrade, so a +1 weapon would increase this piercing damage to 1d8, and so on.
-This may be used only once per creature per round.
+This may be used only once against each creature per round.

 ### Skillful Technique

 At 8th level, you choose one technique out of your cunning actions which you stride with towards perfection.
 You gain four skillful techniques: Disorient, Hide, Major Interaction, and Medicate.
 Whenever you successfully use one of your skillful techniques as a quick action, you increase your movement speed by 5' and your next damage roll until the end of your next turn by 1, and whenever you successfully use it as an action, including martial techniques which extend it to an action, you increase your speed by 10' and increase your next damage roll until the end of your next turn by 2.

 ### Versatile Rotation